 - When checklist items are ticked, the status of the corresponding requirement in Aha! will not be updated.

 - Each time the feature is updated in GitLab using the Aha!
 Update GitLab menu item, the entire issue description will be overwritten, resetting the status of any checklist items that are already complete.

 - Tags from the feature will be inherited in the resulting GitLab checklist.
 At that point, no tag updates will come from Aha! for requirements.
 Only the description of a feature or requirement is sent.
 No tasks or comments are included.

-- The name, description, tags, and attachments of a feature or requirement are sent, but comments are not.
+- The name, description, tags, and attachments of a feature or requirement are sent but comments are not.

-- The milestone due date will be the end date of a user defined release phase.
-This date will fall back to the release date if a release phase name is not defined, or if the named release phase does not exist.
+- Aha! releases will be created as milestones in GitLab.
+The milestone due date will be the end date of a user-defined release phase.
+This date will fall back to the release date if a release phase name is not defined or if the named release phase does not exist.

-- With "Add status labels" enabled, the state of an Aha! feature corresponding to a GitLab issue can be changed to the desired Aha! state by adding a GitLab label with the "Aha!:" prefix and removing the label representing the feature's previous state.
-For example, to change the Aha! status from "In development" to "Ready to ship", remove the label "Aha!:In development" and add the label "Aha!:Ready to ship".
+- With Add status labels enabled, the state of an Aha! feature corresponding to a GitLab issue can be changed to the desired Aha! state by adding a GitLab label with the "Aha!:" prefix and removing the label representing the feature's previous state.
+For example, to change the Aha! status from In development to Ready to ship, remove the label "Aha!:In development" and add the label "Aha!:Ready to ship."